Toyota Corolla Insurance Rates

 The chart below shows estimated Toyota Corolla insurance rates for different risk profiles and scenarios.

-- The cost to insure a teen driver may cost $5,156 or more
+- The cost for full coverage for a teen driver may cost $5,110 a year

-Car insurance rates for a Toyota Corolla can also vary considerably based on policy deductibles and limits, your driver profile, and the trim level of your Corolla.
+for a Toyota Corolla can also vary considerably based on your driver profile, the trim level of your Corolla, and policy deductibles and limits.

-Older drivers with no driving violations and higher deductibles could pay as little as $1,300 a year for full coverage.
-Rates are much higher for teen drivers, since even excellent drivers will be charged upwards of $5,100 a year.
+Older drivers and high deductibles could pay as little as $1,200 per year on average for full coverage.
+Rates are highest for teen drivers, where even good drivers upwards of $5,100 a year.
 View Rates by Age

-Where you live has a huge impact on Toyota Corolla insurance rates.
-A driver around age 40 might see rates as low as $910 a year in states like Idaho, Maine, and Iowa, or be forced to pay as much as $1,960 on average in Michigan, Louisiana, and New York.
+Where you live makes a big difference in Toyota Corolla insurance rates.
+A 40-year-old driver could pay as low as $880 a year in states like Idaho, Maine, and Iowa, or as much as $1,900 on average in Michigan, Louisiana, and New York.